Frequently Asked Questions

 8) Will restrooms and drinking fountains be available?

-- Restrooms will be open and are located in our Lobby.
+Reservations provide a one-time entry for a 90-minute visit to the indoor and outdoor gardens.
+Restrooms will be open and are located at the front entrance, in our Lobby.
 We encourage you to plan your visit accordingly and use the restroom before or after your visit through the gardens.
-Visitors will not be allowed to double-back on one-way paths and there is no re-entry after you exit the gardens.
+There is no re-entry after you exit the gardens.
+Water fountains will not be available during your visit.

 9) Can I walk up and book a visit?

-Sorry, no. You must make your reservation in advance.
-Click HERE to make your reservation or contact us at 773-638-1766 or email@example.com
+Reservations are required and we recommend making them in advance.
+Walk up reservation assistance is provided based on availability.
+Click HERE to make your reservation or contact us at 773-638-1766 or firstname.lastname@example.org.

 10) How many people can I bring with me on my visit?

-Reservations can be made for parties of up to 6 people.
+Reservations can be made for parties of up to 9 people.
 When reserving a time, please indicate the number of children and adults in your party.
-Every person in your party needs to be included in your reservation to help us manage capacity.
+Every person in your party needs to be included in your reservation.

 11) Do I need to wear a mask or face covering when I visit?

-Yes, face masks are required over your nose and mouth (with exceptions made for children under the age of 2 and people with medical conditions or disabilities that prevent them from safely wearing a face mask).
+Indoors, face masks are required over your nose and mouth.
+Exceptions are made for children under the age of 2 and people with medical conditions or disabilities that prevent them from safely wearing a face mask.
+Outdoors, masks are not required for people who are vaccinated.

 12) Can we leave and come back during our visit?